-Disinfection by chlorination shall be accomplished by gaseous chlorine or hypochlorite solutions.
+Disinfection by chlorination shall be accomplished by gaseous chlorine or liquid solutions of calcium hypochlorite or sodium hypochlorite solutions.
 Hypochlorite solutions can be purchased, generated on site, or prepared by dissolving solids.

 Guidance: For small supplies requiring less than four pounds per day, liquid hypochlorite feed systems are advised.